yuyue2013/klipper/docs/S-Curve.md

 Notice that if the results on the previous step are not yet perfect - ringing is suppressed, but only partially - you can still continue to the next step.
 Now you need to tune the JERK parameter.

+First, you want to determine the reasonable range for jerk to fine-tune later.
 Set the chosen acceleration compensation parameter, then print the test model increasing JERK parameter.
-For example, one can start with `SET_VELOCITY_LIMIT JERK=50000` and increase it by 50000 every 5 mm.
-Choose the maximum jerk value that still shows good quality results.
+For example, one can start with `SET_VELOCITY_LIMIT JERK=50000` and increase it by 50'000 every 5 mm.
+Choose the range of values 50'000 - 100'000 wide such that the min value in that range still shows good quality results and max value already shows some signs of ringing (e.g. the chosen range could be 150'000 - 250'000).

+Now reprint the test model fine-tuning JERK parameter.
+Start with the minimum value determined at the previous step `SET_VELOCITY_LIMIT JERK=...` and increase it by 10'000 every 5 mm.
+Choose the highest value that still shows no signs of ringing.
+Tuning process is now complete.

 S-Curve acceleration overview